PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 17:14:14
+Last updated: 2024-04-05 17:14:47
-Random Quote: If you get pulled over for speeding, tell the policeman your spouse has diarrhea. - Phil Dunphy
+Random Quote: One life, one choice, one moment can destroy the entire universe. - The Watcher